Exmaralda-Org/teispeechtools/doc/Simple-EXMARaLDA.md

 7. An annotation of the utterance, e.g. a translation or a general commentary, can be placed in curly brackets behind the utterance.
 It is treated as temporally coextensive to the annotation.
-In the ISO format, it obtains its own `<spangrp type="comment">`.
+In the ISO format, it obtains its own `<spanGrp type="comment">`.

     ```